Integrative Conservation and Geography

 Graduate study in Integrative Conservation and Geography at the University of Georgia is a demanding and highly competitive course of study.
 All students complete required classes for the Geography PhD plus two core ICON seminars (ICON 8000 and ICON 8001) and an ICON internship.
 Beyond these requirements, students and their advisory committees select additional courses in conservation-related disciplines to form a program tailored to their needs.

 We encourage applicants to submit their paperwork as far in advance of the department's deadline as possible (December 1st to be considered for funding, January 1st for admission only) to make their application most competitive, because this gives enough time for the required letters of recommendation, transcripts, and so on to arrive and be processed.
 We normally screen applications starting mid-January, and inform students of the departmental decision in February.
-At any time you should feel welcome to check with the graduate secretary about the state of your application.
+At any time you should feel welcome to check with the graduate program administrator about the state of your application.
 We also strongly encourage applicants to make early contact with faculty members with whom they might like to work.
 While students do not select their faculty advisor more formally until the end of the first year, identifying a faculty member you would like to work with during the application process is advantageous.

 To apply for the ICON and Geography program, please complete all of the following:

 1) Submit all required Geography Departmental forms (http://geography.uga.edu/teaching-assistantships/)

 2) Clearly designate that you are applying for the Geography and ICON program in your departmental application and with the graduate school

 3) Submit a supplemental ICON essay (1-2 pages) with your Geography materials that addresses the following prompt: